All Episodes

 Had known Fix at PSU as an ex-girlfriend of one of his

 friends on the track team.
-What, this fucking guy?
+What This fucking guy?

-was also at Fix's home when Woodfield arrived.
+Douglas Keith Altig, who was 24,was also at Fix's home when

-Both Fix and Altig were subsequently bound and shot to
+Woodfield arrived.
+Both Fix and Altig were

-death execution style in the home.
+subsequently bound and shot to death execution style in the

+home.
 Oh my God.

 Wow.
 Also quick update on that.
-Apparently, yes, in many cases

-blood type can be determined from semen.
+Apparently, yes, in many cases blood type can be determined

-Wow.
-Yeah, I guess we did learn
+Yeah, I guess we did learn something new here.

-Never knew what you're gonna learn today.
+Whoa, you.
+Never knew what you're going to

-You could use that with the kids.
+Never know, you can use that.
+You could use that with the

-If you're a kindergarten teacher, use that with the.
+kids.
+If you're a kindergarten

-You know, common blood type match.
+Who cares you?
+Know common blood type match.

 Whoa, thank you.
 Fix's 32 caliber revolver went